ssamarasam/cyber-security-learning/CompTIA Security/Dians CompTIA Security+ course.md

         2. tunneling mode - encapsualte the entire packetand put anotehr header on top of it - causing icnrased size of pokt and exceed MTU    - sist eto site - may need jumbbo frames since this might exceed 1500 btes - mtu - if jumbo frames cannot be used, then drop inner triurs to MTU to 1400 bytes
         3. jumbo frames 9000 bytes - feasible only in LAN not recommned for internet use
      6. tunnel termination

      Authentication Header AH
      - offers connectionless data integrity na ddata origin authentication for IP datagrams using cyroptographic has as identificatio infor
      Encapsualting security payload ESP
     - provide CI and replay protection and data confidentiality bny encr  pks payload

+full tunnel - route every request to headqauerters - offers more security split tunnel - devides traffic and network requests and then routes it to the   appropriate network - offers better performance
+1. google - it will use enencryted tunnel and will go directly to google
+2. ms365 - it will go thru cross sit secure tull to ytour org's networks

 SD-WAN and SASE:
  sd0-wan - virtual wan to connect to cloud without going to org netwfirst and then to cloud